spencercarter/spencercarter.github.io/_posts/2017-08-23-models-with-web-service-via-flask.md

 Home stretch!
 Now we just need a way to send data to our web service.

 We'll to generate test cases from our data, passed as a JSON.
-To make things a little simpler here, we're going to make a sender that takes a row number, and sends a JSON of the data to our web service).
+To make things a little simpler here, we're going to make a sender that takes a row number, and sends a JSON of the data to our web service.

 ```python
 def make_a_post(indx):